psrc/urbansim2/data/conversion/README.md

 ## Conversion scripts

+Before converting an Opus cache into urbansim-2 format, make sure it has all the [necessary changes](READMEopusdifs.md).

 To convert Opus cache into an urbansim-2 hdf5 file, run the script ``cache_to_hdf5.py`` with the first argument being the cache directory and the second argument being the name of the output file.
 For example, to convert the baseyear cache from modelsrv8, do: